 The lived experience of drivers with a spinal cord injury: A qualitative inquiry

-of the population, including persons with spinal cord injuries.
-Persons with spinal cord injury may have impaired fitness to drive
+majority of the population, including persons with spinal cord injuries.
+Persons with spinal cord injury may have impaired

-purposive sampling.
+through purposive sampling.
 Face-to-face, semi-structured interviews were audio recorded and transcribed verbatim.
-The data analysis was an
+The data

-mediation approaches to advocate for persons with spinal cord injury, who want to drive.
-Plausible practice and research opportunities
+and adopt mediation approaches to advocate for persons with spinal cord injury, who want to drive.
+Plausible practice and

 Key words: Driving, spinal cord injury, individual perspective, driver rehabilitation.